• People

 Trust and Estate Planning

-As Trust and Estate planners, we are involved in much more than merely directing the disposition of an individual’s assets upon death.
+As Trust and Estate lawyers, we are involved in much more than merely directing the disposition of an individual’s assets upon death.
 We listen carefully to our clients and then work with them to design the most efficient and cost-effective way of accomplishing their objectives.
 Lifetime Care Planning and Long-Term Care Planning are both integral components of any Trust and Estate Plan.

 To help ensure that our clients’ assets will be distributed as intended, we also help them coordinate the titling of their assets and beneficiary designations to avoid having those subvert their intent.